 – Meanwhile, th and bo approach C. C sits to put incense on the thurible and bless it.
 At the Proclamation of the Gospel candles are not carried but only th leads the procession to the Ambo.
 On this night, the Easter Candle suffices to honor the risen Lord in the Gospel.

 – Gospel: (A) Matthew 28:1-10; (B) Mark 16:1-7; (C) Luke 24,1-12

 – Homily, even if brief, is not to be omitted.

-- After a brief pause in silence, C proclaims with hands extended the prayer: “Lord our God, in your mercy…” All respond: “Amen”
+– After a brief pause in silence, C proclaims with hands extended the prayer of blessing: “Lord our God, in your mercy…” All respond: “Amen”

 10. Renewal of Baptismal Promises

-- After the blessing of water, all stand, holding lighted-candles in their hands, and renew the the promise of baptismal faith.
+– After the blessing of water, ms with candles approach the paschal candle and pass the flame to everyone.
+Meanwhile, all stand, holding their lighted-candles, and then renew the promise of baptismal faith.

 – C addresses the faithful and all respond.

 – And C concludes with the prayer: “And may almighty God…” All respond: “Amen”